 Let us understand this with an example,

 Siddharth takes a loan for property construction.
-Suppose, during the pre-construction period, he pays an interest of Rs.
-6,00,000.
-After the construction is over, Siddharth can claim a deduction of Rs.
-6,00,000 in 5 equal instalments.
-Meaning, every year, he can claim a tax deduction of Rs.
-1,20,000.
+Suppose, during the pre-construction period, he pays an interest of Rs.6,00,000.
+After the construction, Siddharth can claim a deduction of Rs.6,00,000 in 5 equal instalments.
+Meaning, that every year, he can claim a tax deduction of Rs.1,20,000.
 He can claim the first instalment in the financial year in which the construction is complete.

-You can also obtain tax deductions from rented out properties.
+You can also obtain tax deductions from rented-out properties.
 In this case, there is no upper limit to the deduction amount.
-Meaning, you can claim the entire interest amount that you pay towards your loan.
+Meaning, that you can claim the entire interest amount that you pay towards your loan.

 For Example,